EldridgeMisnomer/NGen/README.md

 ### Setting Pick Type in the header

-You can set the Pick Type for all Word Lists in generators which follow a header by writting `pick =` followed by the Pick Type you want from three possibilities: `random`, `shuffle`, and `cycle`, eg:
+You can set the Pick Type for all Word Lists in generators which follow a header by writing `pick =` followed by the Pick Type you want from three possibilities: `random`, `shuffle`, and `cycle`, eg:

 ```
 ^